 Persistent acne can seem like a never-ending problem — just as one breakout is clearing up, a new one emerges.
 Allowing the condition to run its course isn’t usually the best idea, however, because it can lead to skin flaws like dark spots and scarring.
 Starting an acne treatment regimen early can lower your risk of lasting damage.

 There are a variety of effective therapies available for acne.
-Using a combination of customized skincare products and in-office treatments can improve the texture of your skin and help eliminate breakouts.
+Using a combination of topical medications and in-office treatments can improve the texture of your skin and help eliminate breakouts.
 If you have more severe acne you may see better results with oral medication.
 Acne can’t be cured, but it can be minimized and kept under control.

 Acne scars are typically caused by severe or chronic breakouts, which can damage both the surface of your skin and the deeper tissue layers.
 As acne clears, your body produces collagen to support the healing process.
 If your body produces too much collagen, it can cause raised acne scars, the kind that are most commonly seen along the chest and back.
 If your body produces too little collagen, it can cause depressed acne scars, or the small pits that are commonly seen on the face.